DashBlocks/docs/docs/packager/embedding.md

 # Embedding the packager

 :::info
-This page is about the [TurboWarp Packager](https://turbowarp.org/).
+This page is about the [Dash Packager](https://dashblocks.github.io/packager/).
 If you just want an easy way to embed a Scratch project into a website, see [the other embedding page](/embedding).
 :::

-You can embed the output of the TurboWarp Packager into another website:
+You can embed the output of the Dash Packager into another website:

 ```html
 <iframe src="path_to_project.html" width="480" height="360" allowtransparency="true" frameborder="0" scrolling="no" allowfullscreen></iframe>